 Depending on the flow of your packaging line, certain machinery should be installed first to ensure an efficient and timely installation.
 As for which machine you should move first, well, this is case sensitive for every business and should be decided by you and your technical service contact.

-Buying new machinery is a big investment for many companies and often times buyers are unsure or uneducated about the process.
-One very important consideration to think of right off the bat is, should you buy or lease the machinery you are planing to acquire?
+Buying new machinery is a big investment for many companies and oftentimes buyers are unsure or uneducated about the process.
+One very important consideration to think of right off the bat is, should you buy or lease the machinery you are planning to acquire?

 The truth is neither option is one size fits all.
-Each has their own pros an cons and a different set of applications and line dynamics that would suggest one superior to the other.
-Ultimately your unique needs, layout and budget will determine which option is best for your business.
+Each has its own pros and cons and a different set of applications and line dynamics that would suggest one superior to the other.
+Ultimately your unique needs, layout, and budget will determine which option is best for your business.